opendevstack/ods-core/ods-devenv/README.md

 # EDP / ODS Development Environment
-This project provides scripts to setup a development and test environment for EDP/ODS, aka EDP box.
+This project provides scripts to setup a development environment for EDP/ODS, aka EDP in a box.

 The EDP box is intended to run in various environments:
 - As an EC2 virtual machine on AWS